stellakunzang/paired_adopt_dont_shop_2003/README.md

 Another issue left unresolved is the testing of autopopulated fields.
 We confirmed that the information appears on the local server when an edit page is displayed, but in the test it cannot detect those fields.
 There is still a lot to learn about testing and a lot of time was spend throughout the project determining how best to test different things (ex. check boxes, images, autopopulated forms).

 ## Questions for Reflection
 We agreed when we began this project that our priority was learning, and if that meant we might not pass because we spent longer learning and implementing new concepts then so be it.
-Now, nearing the end of the project, it appears that we are indeed unlikely to pass.
-Was it worth it?
 Did we meet our personal learning goals?
 How might we have structured this project differently to meet learning goals and complete all required functionality?